IrisFokam/ds-456-codex-activity/Codex_Activity.md

 **Task 7.2 (in `Codex_Activity.md`):**

 - Briefly describe the main steps in your final plan and what you implemented for each.
+  The step approach involves specifing clearer time boundaries, and defining some key terms such as "unusually high".
+It also involves cleaning the data by filtereing the prefered time, dealing with missingness and computing neighborhood levels, then visualizing and interpreting the neighborhoods with high proportions.
 - How did the planned interaction differ from the one-shot attempt?
+  The planned interaction gave more structure to the analysis approach, and made the process easier to follow up as it was broken down.
+It also accounts more things not explicitly stated in the research question such as the timeline and level of "unuusally high".
 - Which approach produced better code, and which felt more controllable?
+  The planned approach is better as it makes the process more reproducible and easier to understand.

 ## 7.3 Final reflection

 **Task 7.3 (in `Codex_Activity.md`):**

 - When would you choose one-shot prompting vs. plan-first prompting for future projects?
+  For future projects, I think the planned approach is good at the start of the project, to adequately break it down into easier to follow processes.
+If the project is big enough such that the steps are still quite bulky, it would be a possibility to use the one shot to approach the different steps.
 - What norms or habits do you want to adopt for working with tools like Codex in your own data science work?
+  I want to develope the habit of having a clear purpose in mind, and use the Codex to help me develope that purpose with more efficiency and speed than I would on my own.

 # 8. What to hand in